Trip: Everest Base Camp

 Desposits will not be refunded for cancellations received within 20 weeks.

-Pat Falvey - Pat is one of the world's leading adventurers and expedition leaders and has over 70 expeditions to his credit throughout the world including becoming the first person ever to complete the Seven Summits challenge twice including Mt Everest from Both Nepal and Tibet.
-The Himalaya id Pat's spiritual home and he returns there every year to lead expedition and treks.
+Pat Falvey - Pat is one of the world's leading adventurers and expedition leaders and has over 70 expeditions to his credit throughout the world including becoming the first person ever to complete the Seven Summits challenge twice including Mt Everest from both Nepal and Tibet.
+The Himalayas are Pat's spiritual home and he returns there every year to lead expedition and treks.

-Gerry Walsh is one of our senior tour leaders.
+Gerry Walsh - Gerry is one of our senior tour leaders.
 He is a co-ordinator for those interested in pursuing walks and treks in other countries.
-Gerry also leads some of our international treks and safari’s to Africa and Nepal.
+Gerry also leads some of our international treks and safaris to Africa and Nepal.
 He has a vast experience in Africa and has climbed Kilimanjaro over 10 times.

 Ang Rita - Chief trekking manager Nepal

 See also our Travel team page

 We at Pat Falvey Irish and Worldwide Adventures have been operating in Nepal and Tibet since 1993 and our local staff have been hand picked by Pat and selected from the top guides and porters in the region.
 With our staff from Ireland and our local staff it gives us the ability to ensure the best in cultural as well as climbing experience to our clients.
 Our local climbing guides are some of the world's leading names in high altitude trekking and mountaineering to give the ultimate experience for our clients and teams going to Nepal and Tibet.
 We have built up a good relationship’s with all the local organisations and communities to ensure the welfare of all our guides and porters is priority.

 Here is a sample daily Itinerary, on booking you will be issued a more detailed version.
 We can also customise the itinerary to your needs if required.
 Land only will start on the evening of Day 2* and finish on the morning of Day 16*